renesas-rz/rzv2h_opencv_accelerator/README.md

 This chapter describes DRP conflict.

 ## 6.1.
 About DRP conflict
 OpenCVA use “Dynamically Reconfigurable Processor” (=DRP).
-And the MPEG4 encoding and decoding functions use the same DRP.
+And the video decoding functions use the same DRP.
 There is only one DRP used by these functions on a device.
 And the function occupies the DRP while it is executing.
 If the OpenCV use the DRP but is unable to do so because the DRP is already being used by another function, this is called “DRP conflict.”

 OpenCVA cause DRP conflicts in the following 2cases:
 case1.
-Case of start OpenCV using DRP, while the MPEG4 encode/decode function uses DRP in parallel.
+Case of start OpenCV using DRP, while the video decoding function uses DRP in parallel.
 case2.
 Case of start OpenCV using DRP, while other OpenCV is using DRP in another process (or thread).

 If neither of the 2cases matches, then the DRP does not conflict. i.e.,
-1. MPEG4 encoding/decoding and OpenCV using DRP are executed sequentially.
+1. Video decoding and OpenCV using DRP are executed sequentially.
 2. OpenCV using DRP is executed by single process/thread.

 ## 6.2.
 What happened if there was a conflict, and how to handle it